robertjohn1234/BlogPost_API/ReadMe.md

 ### Comment Routes

 - **POST /blogs/:id/comments** - Add a comment to a blog post. -ok
-- **GET /blogs/:id/Comments** - Retrieve all comments from a blog. - ongoing
+- **GET /blogs/:id/Comments** - Retrieve all comments from a blog. - ok
-- **GET /blogs/:id/Comments/:commentId** - Retrieve single comment from a blog. - ongoing
+- **GET /blogs/:id/Comments/:commentId** - Retrieve single comment from a blog. - ok
+- **PATCH /blogs/:id/Comments/:commentId** - Update single comment from a blog. - ongoing
 - **DELETE /blogs/:blogId/comments/:commentId** - Delete a specific comment by its ID. -ok

 ### Controllers